haiwen/seafile-docs-ko/deploy_pro/FAQ_for_seafile_pro_server.md

 ./seahub.sh restart
 ```

-- Document preview doesn't work on my Ubuntu 14.04 server, what can I do?
+- Document preview doesn't work on my Ubuntu/Debian server, what can I do?

-Current office online preview works with libreoffice 4.1 or lower versions.
-The default version of libreoffice on ubuntu 14.04 server is 4.2.
-To solve this:
+Current office online preview works with libreoffice 4.0-4.2.
+If the version of libreoffice installed by `apt-get` is too old or too new, you can solve this by:

 - Remove the installed libreoffice:
 ```
-sudo apt-get remove libreoffice* python3-uno
+sudo apt-get remove libreoffice* python-uno python3-uno
 ```
 - Download libreoffice packages from [libreoffice official site](http://sourceforge.net/projects/libreoffice.mirror/files/LibreOffice%204.1.6/)